18F/Dot-Net-Encasement/README.md

 }
 ```

-At the top of the file, we set up a simple utility object that derives from `IRestConnector`.
+At the top of the file, we set up a simple utility object that implements the `IRestConnector` interface.
 This mock object will allow us to ensure that our REST controller is returning the proper response in a way that isn't tied directly to the Data.gov API.

 Next, we create a test method for each public method in our REST controller.
 For each test, we instantiate an instance of our mock connector, and use it to set up our controller test.
-Each test is constructed using the assemble / act / assert construct we used in the [last part of this tutorial](https://github.com/mheadd/WebApiTutorial/tree/part-2#running-tests) when testing was discussed.
+Each test is constructed using the assemble / act / assert construct we used in the [last part of this tutorial](../../tree/part-2#part-2-creating-web-api-controller-tests) when testing was discussed.

 If you run `dotnet test`, all tests should pass.

-Creating comprehensive tests for asynchronous methods is beyond the scope of this tutorial, but there are some [good resources available](https://msdn.microsoft.com/en-us/magazine/dn818493.aspx) for diving more deeply into this topic.
+Creating comprehensive tests for asynchronous logic is beyond the scope of this tutorial, but there are some [good resources available](https://msdn.microsoft.com/en-us/magazine/dn818493.aspx) for diving more deeply into this topic.
 In addition to the approach discussed here, you can also use [testing frameworks](https://www.nuget.org/packages/Moq/) to create mock objects for use in your asynchronous tests.

 ## Registering Dependency Injection

 Now that we've created a separate connector class for our legacy REST API, and added dependency injection to our controller, we need to register our use of dependency injection with the Web API framework.
+Change to the `WebApi` directory and open the `Startup.cs` file.

-Open the `Startup.cs` file and add a new using statement for the `Connectors` namespace.
+Add a new using statement for the `Connectors` namespace.

 ```csharp
 using WebApiTutorial.Connectors;